astronomer/astronomer-cosmos/docs/dbt/execution-modes.rst

 we recommend you use the ``virtualenv`` execution mode.

 The ``virtualenv`` mode isolates the Airflow worker dependencies from ``dbt`` by managing a Python virtual environment created during task execution and deleted afterwards.
-In this case, users are responsible for declaring which version of ``dbt`` they want to use using the argument ``py_requirements``.

 In this case, users are responsible for declaring which version of ``dbt`` they want to use by giving the argument ``py_requirements``.
 This argument can be set directly in operator instances or when instantiating ``DbtDag`` and ``DbtTaskGroup`` as part of ``operator_args``.